nvh95/jest-preview/website/docs/getting-started/intro.md

 ## How to use Jest Preview with only 2 lines of code

 Start the Jest Preview Server by running the CLI command `jest-preview`.
+To make it look even better, follow the [Installation](https://www.jest-preview.com/docs/getting-started/installation) guide

 ```diff
 +import preview from 'jest-preview';